yvvki/bunup/docs/typescript-library-starter.md

 The GitHub Actions workflow will automatically:

 1. Build the package
-2. Generate a GitHub release
+2. Generate a GitHub release with beautiful, comprehensive release notes (changelog) based on your commit history
 3. Publish to npm with provenance

 Happy coding!